xregistry/spec/core/primer.md

 `id` isn't meant to convey the purpose of the underlying entity, rather it is meant to uniquely specify its "version number".
 As such, the semantics meaning and usage of the two `id` values are quite different.
-This means that there might be times when they are the same value However, while this is allowable, it has no influence on any specification defined semantics of the xRegistry model.
+This means that there might be times when they are the same value.
+However, while this is allowable, it has no influence on any specification defined semantics of the xRegistry model.
 As a result, implementations might want to avoid using `id` values that could appear on a Resource and one of its Versions simply to avoid